cabforum/servercert/docs/EVG.md

 ## 9.5.
 Subscriber Public Key

-The requirements in Section 6.1.1.3 of the Baseline requirements apply equally to EV Certificates.
+The requirements in Section 6.1.1.3 of the Baseline Requirements apply equally to EV Certificates.

 ## 9.6.
 Certificate Serial Number

-The requirements in Section 7.1 of the Baseline requirements apply equally to EV Certificates.
+The requirements in Section 7.1 of the Baseline Requirements apply equally to EV Certificates.

 ## 9.7.
 Additional Technical Requirements for EV Certificates